design-tokens/community-group/technical-reports/format/terminology.md

 ## (Design) Token

-Information associated with a name, at minimum a name/value pair.
+A (Design) Token is an information associated with a name, at minimum a name/value pair.

 For example: